bomeara/ReturnOfTheMinivan/README.md

 # ReturnOfTheMinivan
 Data for response to Donoghue &amp; Edward's response to Beaulieu and O'Meara.
 We have more cupholders, and they come filled with data! [and cheerios]

 data/AJB_recs1to500.txt and data/AJB_recs501to1000.txt have the info on the most recent 1000 articles in AJB (downloaded on Dec.
-17 from Web of Knowledge. part of 2013 to Nov 2018.
+17 from Web of Knowledge). part of 2013 to Nov 2018.

 * 877 are articles
 * 90 are editorials